dboikliev/LinqTS/README.md

 An api for querying iterables, implemented in TypeScript and inspired by .NET's IEnumerable<T> extension methods.

+## Supported operations:
+1. where
+2. select
+3. any
+4. first

 ## Example

 #### Building and executing a query: